Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 203.  ### Question203
-Which factors should be considered to determine the Sprint length?
-Pick all that apply
+Which factors should be considered to determine the Sprint length? (pick all that apply)

 - [x] Market change speed
 - [x] Raising complexity speed